memgraph/memgraph/docs/dev/lcp.md

 Primary purpose of LCP was to make serialization of types easier.
 Our serialization library of choice for C++ is Cap'n Proto.
 LCP provides generation and tuning of its serialization code.
-Previously, LCP supported boost serialization, but it was removed.
+Previously, LCP supported Boost.Serialization, but it was removed.

 To specify a class or structure for serialization, you may pass a `:serialize :capnp` option when defining such type.
 (Note that